Cliff Burton

 Clifford Lee Burton (February 10, 1962 – September 27, 1986) was an American musician who served as the bassist for the thrash metal band Metallica from 1982 until his death in 1986.
 He is renowned for his musicianship and influence.

 Burton's early musical ventures include performing in bands such as EZ-Street and Agents of Misfortune, and frequently collaborating with guitarist Jim Martin.
-He was discovered by James Hetfield and Lars Ulrich while performing in Los Angeles, who asked him to replace bassist Ron McGovney in Metallica.
-After the release of their first two albums Kill 'Em All (1983) and Ride the Lightning (1984), Burton and Metallica achieved their worldwide breakthrough with Master of Puppets (1986), often cited as both the band's best work and one of the best metal albums.
+While performing in Los Angeles with Trauma, he was discovered by James Hetfield and Lars Ulrich who asked him to replace bassist Ron McGovney in Metallica.
+After the release of the band's first two albums, Kill 'Em All (1983) and Ride the Lightning (1984), Burton and Metallica achieved a worldwide breakthrough with Master of Puppets (1986), often cited as both the band's best work and one of the best metal albums of all time.

-While touring in 1986 to support Master of Puppets, Burton died following a bus crash in Sweden.
-He received posthumous writing credits on ...And Justice for All (1988) for the song "To Live Is to Die".
-He was posthumously inducted to the Rock and Roll Hall of Fame as a member of Metallica in 2009.
-He also appeared in a 2011 reader poll from Rolling Stone recognizing the greatest bassists of all time, and on Rolling Stones list of the 50 greatest bass players of all time.
+While touring in 1986 to support Master of Puppets, Burton was killed when the band's tour bus was involved in an accident.
+He received a posthumous writing credit on ...And Justice for All (1988) for the song "To Live Is to Die" and was posthumously inducted to the Rock and Roll Hall of Fame as a member of Metallica in 2009.
+He also appeared in a 2011 Rolling Stone readers' poll recognizing the greatest bassists of all time, and in Rolling Stones list of the 50 greatest bass players of all time.

 Early life

 Burton was born in Castro Valley, California, to Raymond "Ray" (1925–2020) and Janette "Jan" Burton (1925–1993).
-He had two elder siblings, Scott (1958–1975) and Connie.
-Burton's interest in music began when his father introduced him to classical music and began taking piano lessons.
+He had two older siblings, Scott (1958–1975) and Connie (1956–2026).
+Burton's interest in music began when his father introduced him to classical music and he began taking piano lessons.

-In his teenage years, Burton developed an interest in rock, classical, country and eventually heavy metal.
-He began playing the bass at age 13, after the death of his brother, who died from a brain aneurysm.
+In his teenage years, Burton developed an interest in rock, classical, country, and eventually heavy metal.
+He began playing the bass at 13, after his brother died from a brain aneurysm.
 His parents quoted him as saying, "I'm going to be the best bassist for my brother."
-He practiced up to six hours per day (even after he joined Metallica).
+He practiced up to six hours per day, even after he joined Metallica.
 Along with classical and jazz, Burton's other early influences varied from Southern rock and country to the blues.

 Burton cited Geddy Lee, Geezer Butler, Stanley Clarke, Lemmy Kilmister, and Phil Lynott as major influences on his style of bass playing.